Verifiable Quantum Advantage without Structure: Counterexamples for Cryptographic Primitives

-In \cite{EC:YamZha21}, they give separations between security in the CROM and QROM for public key encryption (PKE) and digital signatures.
-Since their constructions are generic based on proofs of quantumness, we can plug our proofs of quantumness given in \Cref{sec:PoQ} into their constructions to obtain the following theorems. \begin{theorem} If there exists a PKE scheme that is IND-CPA secure in the CROM, then there exists a PKE scheme that is IND-CCA secure in the CROM but not IND-CPA secure in the QROM. \end{theorem} \begin{theorem} There exists a digital signature scheme that is EUF-CMA secure in the CROM but not EUF-NMA secure in the QROM. \end{theorem} See \cite{EC:YamZha21} for the formal definitions of PKE and digital signatures and their security.
+In \cite{EC:YamZha21}, they give counterexamples for public key encryption (PKE) and digital signatures.
+Since their constructions are generic based on proofs of quantumness, we can plug our proofs of quantumness given in \Cref{sec:PoQ} into their constructions to obtain the following theorems. \begin{theorem} If there exists a PKE scheme that is IND-CPA secure in the CROM, then there exists a PKE scheme that is IND-CCA secure in the CROM but not IND-CPA secure in the QROM. \end{theorem} \begin{theorem} There exists a digital signature scheme that is EUF-CMA secure in the CROM but not EUF-NMA secure in the QROM. \end{theorem} See \cite{EC:YamZha21} for the formal definitions of PKE and digital signatures and their security notions.
 Note that \cite{EC:YamZha21} proved similar theorems relative to additional artificial classical oracles and weaker variants of them assuming the LWE assumption.
 We significantly improve them by removing the necessity of additional oracles or complexity assumptions.